Indoor Biology Research Center

 Strawberry research (Urban Crop Solutions Research Center)

 Indoor vertical farming is known as a breakthrough horticultural production system for the near future.
-While current commercial systems mainly focussing on leafy greens, herbs and microgreens, additional research is ongoing to secure large-scale implementation for fruit bearing crops such as strawberries.
+While current commercial systems mainly focus on leafy greens, herbs, and microgreens, additional research is ongoing to secure large-scale implementation for fruit-bearing crops such as strawberries.